 Tallahassee, FL 32314

-Step 4: Create Your LLC Operating Agreement in Florida
+Step 4Create Your LLC Operating Agreement in Florida

 Moving on to the fourth step, filing your operating agreement.
 An operating agreement is a document that legally outlines the proprietorship and operating procedures of your LLC.
 This document is vital as it ensures that all business owners are on the same page regarding how they operate, thus reducing future conflicts.

-Step 5: Filing a Florida LLC EIN
+Step 5Filing a Florida LLC EIN

 The Employer Identification Number (aka EIN) is a nine-digit number given by the Internal Revenue Service (IRS) to make it easier to identify the type of business for tax purposes and taxes in general.
-The EIN is necessary for any active business or any form of business for that matter.
+The EIN is necessary for any active business or any form of business, for that matter.

-To obtain EIN (aka FEIN), one has to fill up a form (Online or by mail) and submit it to the IRS.
+To obtain an EIN (aka FEIN), one has to fill out a form (Online or by mail) and submit it to the IRS.
 Enter details of your LLC, and finally complete the form and send it to the address given.
 You can also get an EIN Assistant to help you with the process.

 Mail to: Internal Revenue Service, Attn: EIN Operation, Cincinnati, OH 45999